zankia/damas-core/API-reference.md

 var node = damas.update(id, keys);
 ```

-In __Python__, indexes can be specified as a string (for a unique index) or a Python list.
+In __Python__, identifiers can be specified as a string (for a unique index) or a Python list.
 The None value is used to remove a key.

 ```py
 # Python